Im0/ansible-audit/README.md

 First, either copy the following files to your ansible callback plugins directory.  audit.py, audit_fruitsalad.jinja and audit_results.jinja.

+### External variables

+A number of variables can be passed through to the audit plugin modifying configuration or providing content to the jinja templates.

+* AUDIT_NAME - The name of the audit.
+If left blank, defaults to 'No audit name specified'
+* CUSTOMER - A customer name.
+If left blank, defaults to 'No customer specified'
+* OUTPUT_DIR - Where to output the zip file containing the JSON and HTML files.
+* DISPLAY_PATH - If 'TRUE', display path to zip file on finish.
+Default is not to display.

+Ansible specific:
+* ANSIBLE_CALLBACK_WHITELIST - Instructs ansible to use the custom
+  plugin.

+### Examples

 Example when files are in the ansible module directory:
     To use this plugin in conjunction with your playbook, below are some options on how to run::